Skip to content

 What does new-build insurance cover?

-Buildings insurance for new-build properties covers the physical structure of the building as standard, as well as permanent fixtures like bathroom suites or fitted kitchens.
+Buildings insurance for new-build properties, similar to its regular counterpart, covers the physical structure of the building, as well as permanent fixtures like bathroom suites or fitted kitchens, in the event they should be damaged by a freak event outside of your control.

-You are insured for the ‘rebuild cost’ – however much it would cost to rebuild the property from the ground up.
-This covers the value of the building materials and labour, but not the value of the land itself.
+You are insured for the ‘rebuild cost’, which is the cost of rebuilding the property from the ground up.
+This includes the value of the building materials and labour, but not the value of the land itself, so it is usually lower than the price you pay for the home.
 Find out more about calculating the rebuild cost of your home.

 There are also plenty of extras you can include on top of your regular policy, if you choose: